Ariana Grande & Pete Davidson Are Engaged

 Cue the wedding bells!
-Us Weekly has reported that pop-singer, Ariana Grande and her Saturday Night Live beau, Pete Davidson, are engaged!
+Us Weekly has reported that pop singer Ariana Grande and her Saturday Night Live beau Pete Davidson are engaged!
 The news is definitely shocking and completely unexpected as the couple have only been an item for a couple of months now.
-While Grande’s fans might be a little taken back, sources close to the couple, both 24-years-old, are not that surprised by the news.
+While Grande’s fans might be a little taken back, sources close to the couple, both 24 years old, are not that surprised by the news.

-The couple attended former Twilight star Robert Pattinson’s birthday shindig on Saturday and one source says the couple were “were telling people that they’re engaged.”
+The couple attended former Twilight star Robert Pattinson’s birthday shindig on Saturday and one source says the couple “were telling people that they’re engaged.”
 Another source revealed that “their friends are really excited and supportive” and although “they are a perfect fit…they are not rushing to get married.”

 Since going public with their romance on May 21, the “Side To Side” singer and SNL comedian have not been shy about expressing their feelings about one another on their respective social media platforms.
 And while the couple may be “very in love” according to one of the sources, “they are looking forward to a very long engagement together.”